 In order to take prompt and equitable corrective action, the University must be aware of sex discrimination in any form or related retaliation.
 Therefore, members of the Wittenberg community who believe that they have been victim of such incidents or know someone who may be a victim by a student, faculty, staff, or vendor/supplier are advised to bring the matter to the attention of the Title IX Coordinator or the Deputy Coordinators listed below.
 Additionally, members of the community may contact the Wittenberg Police Division (24 hours a day, 7 days a week from any location) to report such allegations.

-The Title IX Policy can also be found in the Faculty Manual, Staff Manual and Student Handbook.
+The Sexual Misconduct Policy can also be found in the Faculty Manual, Staff Manual and Student Handbook.

 Below are links to the manuals: